 Organic India seeks to be a sustainable force for good in the sourcing of its adaptogens, which come from some of India’s poorest and most at-risk populations.

 “We teach and support our small family farmers with regenerative, USDA organic and ethical farming practices, paying them whether their crops flourish or fail,” explains Amy Keller, Director of Education and Training.
 “We are a vertically integrated company and direct source all of our herbs, which provides us with complete quality control of our supply chain.”

-This new line of herbs is recommended by Dr. Josh Axe, D.N.M., C.N.S., D.C., founder of DrAxe.com, best-selling author of Eat Dirt, and co-founder of Ancient Nutrition.
+This line of herbs is is created by Dr. Josh Axe, D.N.M., C.N.S., D.C., founder of DrAxe.com, best-selling author of Eat Dirt, and co-founder of Ancient Nutrition.

 “It uses certified organic ashwagandha that has been fermented to unlock and create even more therapeutic compounds and contains both bitter and warming herbs to improve absorption and dispersion throughout the body,” he says.